platinumazure/eslint-plugin-qunit/docs/rules/resolve-async.md

-# Require that all async calls should be resolved in tests
+# Require that all async calls should be resolved in tests (resolve-async)

 Asynchronous operations on QUnit tests should be resolved within the scope of the test to maximize readability and maintainability.
 Also, if there are more